knative-extensions/eventing-kafka-broker/docs/channel/README.md

 ## Comparison with other KafkaChannel implementations

 > [!NOTE]
-> Consolidated and Distributed Kafka channel are deprecated.
+> Consolidated and Distributed channel are deprecated.

 You may find a comparison of this new KafkaChannel implementation with the [consolidated KafkaChannel](https://github.com/knative-extensions/eventing-kafka/blob/75310cc459911463d4885d662ce3789996075142/pkg/channel/consolidated/README.md)